A Logical Study of Laws of Nature

 一、历史回顾及分析 (I. Historical Review and Analysis) 1、赫拉克利特 (1.
 Heraclitus) 2、休谟 (2.
 Hume) 3、康德 (3.
 Kant) 4、经典马克思主义者 (4.
 Classical Marxists) 5、现代西方哲学 (5.
 Modern Western Philosophy) 二、规律的逻辑研究 (II.
 A Logical Study of Laws of Nature) 1、引言 (1.
 Introduction) 2、规律的客观性和规律陈述 (2.
 Objectivity of Laws and Law Statements) 3、规律的内在必然性 (3.
 Intrinsic Necessity of Laws) 4、规律的普遍性 (4.
 Universality of Laws) 5、规律的历史性问题 (5.
 Historicity of Laws) 6、人对规律的主观能动性 (6.
 Man's Initiative on Laws)

-In Part I of the thesis, I reviewed western studies on laws, such as law statements understood as counter-factual statements, probably for the first time to be introduced to the Chinese academic community.
+In Part I of the thesis, I reviewed western studies on laws, such as law-statements understood as counter-factual statements.
+(According to my comprehensive literature search, I was most likely the first one to introduce this notion to the Chinese academic community.)
 Literature referenced or reviewed included those as late as 1991, as a result of frequent trips to the National Library of China in Beijing and long wait time for the librarians to bring out requested books and journals, and heavy reliance on The Philosopher’s Index in paper format.
 (What a fresh memory of the pre-Internet days!)

 A → B (1) A (2) ---------- B (3)where A (line 2), the minor premise involving specific particulars, is the condition under which the law is borne out, not the law itself.
 A's existence is indeed time-dependent (having historicity) and even location-dependent, but that of the relationship i.e. the law A → B itself is not.
 There had been incessant debate on whether a law had historicity in China.
 I believe most debaters were confused about the logic and mistakenly considered A as the law, arguing that "when A does not exist, B does not, therefore the law is conditional", not realizing that their referent of "law" was A, not the implying relationship A → B.